Matty67889/mern-stack-journey/README.md

      run `npm run compile` everytime you make changes to `App.jsx` to confirm that the changes are compiled to JavaScript.
 4. In the `api` folder, open one terminal.
 Run `npm start`.
-5. Bundle the application with webpack using the command `npx webpack .\public\App.js --output public/app.bundle.js --mode production` (use `--mode development` for development mode)
-6. Type `'localhost:3000/graphql'` in your broswer to open the Apollo playground, and `'localhost:8000'` to open the issue tracker application.
+5. Type `'localhost:3000/graphql'` in your broswer to open the Apollo playground, and `'localhost:8000'` to open the issue tracker application.

 ### Running Scripts